mike7seven/Runners-gait-analysis/README.md

 - Extracts pose data and movement patterns
 - Analyzes gait characteristics
 - Provides insights for form improvement
+- Offers a REST API for integration with web and mobile applications

 ## Repository Structure